Follow @scope_views

 General Observing Notes

 It’s a minor annoyance, but the dew cap is one.
 It’s tedious to unscrew and dropping it would be all too easy.
 Then you get it off and the push-fit central section falls out ‘cos it contracts when it’s cold.
+But the extending dew-shield works well and is long enough to combat pesky urban streetlamps.

 Cool Down